gnois/losty/README.md

 ## General Idea

-Losty matches HTTP requests to user defined routes, which associates one or more handler functions that process the request.
+Losty can be used in content_by_lua_* directive in OpenResty.
+It matches HTTP requests to user defined routes, which associates one or more handler functions that process the request.
 Similar to frameworks like Koajs, handlers need to be invoked downstream, and then control flows back upstream.